X

 Answers are locked.
 Please click here to buy them.

-1.15) Sodium heparin should be avoided for which of these tests?
+1.18) Sodium heparin should be avoided for which test?

 1. Electrolyte panel